PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 ### GitHub repo
 [forget-me-block-eth-cal-auth](https://github.com/PreciousChicken/forget-me-block-eth-cal-auth)

+## Non-software deliverables

+The [research](https://arxiv.org/abs/2011.05759) also provides guidelines for future developers looking to use distributed ledger technology (e.g. blockchain) for the purposes of digital preservation.
+These guidelines consider the key criteria of storage, accessibility, integrity, control & identity and usability.

 ## Conclusion

-Clearly further details are available within the [thesis](https://arxiv.org/abs/2011.05759); but feel free to leave questions or comments below (or [contact me](https://www.preciouschicken.com/blog/about/)).
+Further details are available within the [thesis](https://arxiv.org/abs/2011.05759); but feel free to leave questions or comments below (or [contact me](https://www.preciouschicken.com/blog/about/)).